 Plastic has become a damaging solution

 I feel the same about the promotion of sustainable fishing.
 With 7 billion+ people on the planet and an industrial level fishing industry which has horrific by-catch (it is believed 40% of marine life caught is thrown back in the sea – usually dead – as it’s not the species the fisherman are targeting) we need to stop giving people a ‘slightly better’ solution and to focus on the very real solution.
-That’s the one that has the most profound immediate change – JUST STOP EATING FISH.
-And I don’t mean people living on the coast in developing countries who rely on this food source but Westerners who enjoy a fish dish just because it tastes nice and they think they are entitled to it.
+That’s the one that has the most profound immediate change – JUST STOP EATING FISH!
+And I don’t mean people living on the coast in developing countries who rely on this food source but Westerners who enjoy a fish dish just because it tastes nice and they think they are entitled to have it.

 And now we’ve created a ‘feel good’ solution.
-So Joe Bloggs can now do his 1-hour commute in his car daily, come back to his house with its spare empty bedrooms, eat his third meat meal of the day, plan his weekend getaway but feel good about himself because he remembered to take a reusable bottle to work.
+So Joe Bloggs can now do his 1-hour commute in his car daily, come back to his house with its spare empty bedrooms, eat his third meat meal of the day, plan his weekend getaway Europe city break but feel good about himself because he remembered to take a reusable bottle to work.
 Or said no to a straw in the pub.

 Ultimately it’s a small fry solution that is getting way too much attention!